2024 World Club Challenge: Post match

 Wigan celebrated their victory during their opening home league fixture, against Huddersfield Giants, with a trophy parade and player walk through from the club's fan village at the Robin Park Arena (their reserve stadium and training ground) to the DW Stadium.
 Match tickets were also reduced to £5.

 Wigan's victory marked the first time Super League sides had back to back victories in the competition without both matches being played in the UK.
 This reignited the NRL vs Super League debate, with Penrith head coach Ivan Cleary admitted that the gap between the two competitions had narrowed and that the top Super League clubs were at NRL level.

+Controversy

+The match attracted controversy regarding several refereeing decisions that influenced the final 16–12 result in Wigan's favour.
+A pivotal second-half try was awarded to Wigan centre Jake Wardle in the 52nd minute, with replays suggesting he grounded the ball before reaching the line and possibly involving a double movement.
+On-field referee Liam Moore referred it as a try despite claims he was not in a position to definitively confirm the try, and video referee Chris Kendall upheld the decision due to a lack of conclusive evidence to overturn it, as views were obscured by players' bodies.
+This try gave Wigan the lead.
+On the final play, Panthers centre Taylan May appeared to score a potential equalising try in the corner but was denied when the on-field "no try" call stood due to inconclusive evidence from the video review.
+The decisions drew criticism, with some describing Wardle's try as one of the most contentious in rugby league history and highlighting perceived inconsistencies in refereeing; Penrith winger Brian To'o implied post-match that Wardle knew he had not grounded it legally.